 Elder James G. Russell

 James, like his sister Aseneth, suffered from poor health.
-He was serving as Elder of the North Family, or novitiate order, when his tenure as a spiritual leader was tragically cut short by the onset of consumption.
+He was serving as Elder of the North Family (or novitiate order), when his tenure as a spiritual leader was tragically cut short by the onset of consumption.
 He was well aware of his failing condition and had two visionary experiences that helped him prepare for his impending death.
-He wrote an account of his visions for the June 1888 issue (pp. 130-131) of the Shaker periodical The Manifesto that was later included in the Shaker pamphlet, United Inheritance (c.
+He wrote an account of his visions for the June 1888 issue of The Shaker Manifesto (pp. 130-131) that was later included in the Shaker pamphlet, United Inheritance (c.
 1888), by Watervliet Shaker brother Chancy Dibble.

 Original author: Mary Ann Haagen